 Note: All wildlife sightings are by their very nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.

-In conclusion, Isabela island is absolutely not to missed at Galapagos.
-Isabela is huge, diverse and packed with everything needed to keep visitors happy.
-Divers, snorkelers and kayakers will be delighted with the incredible marine life, while land lovers have 5 species of giant tortoise to keep them busy.
+In conclusion, Isabela Island is absolutely not to be missed on your Galapagos vacation.
+Isabela is huge, diverse, and packed with everything needed to keep visitors happy.
+Divers, snorkelers, and kayakers will be delighted with the incredible marine life, while land lovers have 5 species of giant tortoise to keep them busy.
 The biodiversity of wildlife is among the very best of the Galapagos islands.
 The volcanic landscapes will take your breath away.
 It’s also the best spot for Galapagos whale-watching and dolphins.
-Whether you go the full hog with a cruise loop up the western coast, or visit Puerto Villamil on a land tour, Isabela will certainly not disappoint!
+Whether you go the full hog with a cruise loop up the western coast or visit Puerto Villamil on a land tour, Isabela Island at Galapagos will surely not disappoint!